department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-01-Baseline Task Research/conversation-guide.md

 - When the participant is ready, begin the session with the following intro

-## Intro - 5 minutes
+## Intro - 7 minutes
 Thanks for joining us today!
-My name is Jessica and [NOTETAKER NAME] is taking notes.
+My name is [Jessica/Nick] and [NOTETAKER NAME] is taking notes.
 I also have a couple other colleagues who would like to observe and take notes.
 Perigean did ask for your consent to allow observers, but I want to be sure before we get going.
 Are you okay with a couple additional observers during this session?

 > - If participant does not consent, use Slack to kindly ask the observers to leave the Zoom.